imagment/Silver-Cplusplus/Functions/meshAt.md

 ```

 ## Description
 This function is used to find a mesh in a certain location.
-The parameters are Vec2 and Vec3. <br>
+The parameters are Vec2 and Vec3.
 They both return a vector of mesh that is in that location.

 ## Time complexity
-Both function has a time complexity of O(N).
-Where N is the number of all objects.
+Both functions have a time complexity of O(N), where N is the number of objects.

 ## Example Usage
 ```